I am now in my eighth month of not buying any NEW clothes. The decision was more than the #nonewclothes commitment by Remake.world

 But now that I do not buy anything new, all I see around me is junk for sale.
 Piles of stuff everywhere.

 As an Upcycle Designer brand.

 My whole spiel was that we have enough clothes to last a lifetime in our closets so I only made my upcycle products with leftover clothes from private donations.
 “You give me your old clothes and I will sell them back to you”.

 That was the model I came up with rather than trying to make something specific out of individual rejects which was too hard.

 So I started using everyones rejects for everyone’s clothing that I wanted to make, and hoped people would buy.

 It worked just fine.
 But now I am on a trajectory to really scale up from the large lots of waste companies are destroying to throw away so as not to compromise their integrity of goods.

 Though I have been to the Gap going out of business sales where everything was one dollar.
 Yes I spent at least 75.
-For my work, it is always a good excuse.
+For my work, always a good excuse.